 - On January 30, 2018, the Company announced its new corporate strategy and plans for the sale of its non-core businesses, including NGL Wholesale, Canadian Truck Transportation, non-core Canadian Environmental Services and non-core U.S. Injection Stations and Truck Transportation assets.
 The Company expects to place all the non-core businesses to be disposed into the market by the end of 2018, with a target of concluding the non-core divestiture process by mid-2019.
-Aggregate proceeds from the sale of non-core businesses are expected to be reinvested into the core infrastructure business through funding future growth capital expenditures. - On March 19, 2018, the Company announced it has entered into two separate definitive agreements for the divestiture of its U.S. energy services businesses, including U.S. Environmental Services and its U.S. seismic assets, for gross proceeds of US\$96 million (CAD \$125 million), prior to closing adjustments.
+Aggregate proceeds from the sale of non-core businesses are expected to be reinvested into the core infrastructure business through funding future growth capital expenditures. - On May 3, 2018, the Company completed the sale of its U.S. Environmental Services business for gross proceeds of \$125.8 million (US\$98 million).